Play a role in the evolution of our neighborhood senior village while you expand your social circle.

 You will directly support the efforts of the Programming Committee as the point person for both the facility and our members at tours, lectures, dining occasion, or special events.
 Like all good hosts, your duties will include facilitating introductions of fellow members and doing your best to ensure everyone has a great time - including yourself!

 One of the most valued member benefits of senior villages is the transportation provided to grocery, medical, and other destinations.
 Hours and days are completely flexible to your schedule, and trips are limited to the District of Columbia and Arlington County.
 Supplemental insurance is provided and mileage documentation is provided for your annual tax return purposes.
 Your commitment need only be for one-way of the trip.
-You also earn $10 credit towards the $525 upgrade fee of an Associate membership to Full status for each one-way trip you complete.
+You also earn $10 credit towards the $525 upgrade fee of a Supporting membership to Full status for each one-way trip you complete.

 The duties of a friendly companion can include a telephone check-in, joining someone for a walk, a home visit (that will typically welcome your pet or child!), or joining a neighbor for a meeting, appointment, or estimate where they will benefit from your note-taking and raising pertinent questions.
 Hours are flexible and in some cases may be worked from your home.